Fourth Action Plan actions

-Therapeutic response initiatives provide specialist support to victim survivors of family violence and sexual assault to assist them to understand the impact of trauma and violence; and for them to thrive and recover.
-The initiative includes the establishment of a therapeutic interventions for victim survivors of family violence and the continued delivery of the Sexually Abusive Behaviours Treatment Service (SABTS) which work with young people using problematic sexual behaviours, or sexually abusive behaviours, and their families.
+Therapeutic response initiatives provide specialist support to victim survivors of family violence and sexual assault to assist them to understand the impact of trauma and violence, and for them to thrive and recover.
+The initiative includes the establishment of therapeutic interventions for victim survivors of family violence and the continued delivery of the Sexually Abusive Behaviours Treatment Service (SABTS), which works with young people using problematic sexual behaviours, or sexually abusive behaviours, and their families.

-- In 2019–20 The Victorian Government will invest an additional $21.2 million for ongoing funding to establish a state-wide therapeutic platform to deliver therapeutic interventions for victim survivors of family violence.
+- In 2020-21, the Victorian Government will invest an additional $21.2 million to establish a state-wide therapeutic platform to deliver therapeutic interventions for victim survivors of family violence.

 What have we achieved so far?

-In 2019–20 Family Safety Victoria funds eleven agencies to provide a state-wide response to children and young people up to 18 years who engage in sexually abusive behaviours.
+In addition, Family Safety Victoria funds 11 agencies to provide services to children and young people up to 18 years who engage in sexually abusive behaviours.

 What is next?

-FSV will work with successful providers over 2019–20 and 2020–21 to build evidence in what works for victim survivors to recover and heal; as well as to measure impact of the new investment.
+FSV will work with successful providers to continue to build evidence in what works for victim survivors to recover and heal, as well as to measure impact of these programs.

-The expansion of specialised therapeutic support services for Aboriginal Victorians who are victims of family violence and sexual assault will also support FSV community led action plans titled Dhelk Dja: Safe Our Way – Strong Culture, Strong Peoples.
+The expansion of specialised therapeutic support services for Aboriginal Victorians who are victims of family violence and sexual assault supports community-led action plans under Dhelk Dja: Safe Our Way – Strong Culture, Strong Peoples.
 Strong Families.

 What difference will we make?